BeeKeeperAI/escrowai-api-sample/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    *Note: Ensure `escrowai-encrypt` is available via pip or installed from its source if it's a custom package.*

 4.  **Set Environment Variable**:
     The scripts require your RSA private key to be available in an environment variable named `ESCROW_PRIVATE_KEY`.